 - Instinctive Choice has a savory taste that your kitten or cat will love.
 The organic chicken, turkey, succulent shrimp and chicken liver are cooked in a delicious broth that is seasoned with a little bit of rosemary.

 (You will be taken to the Life’s Abundance website to order.
-This food is not available in stores and may only be ordered online.)
+This food is not available in stores and can only be ordered online.)

 We strongly suggest that you read our article on Switching Foods and follow the guidelines, in order to maximize your cat’s acceptance of the new food.